 Tips for Creating Healthy Gluten Free Snacks:

 - When eating healthy make sure to use flours such as gluten-free flour mix, almond flour, coconut flour, tapioca flour and potato starch.
-Sugars should be natural sugars such as maple syrup, honey, dates, applesauce, Xylitol and Stevia which do not spike sugar levels or offset hormones like white sugar does.
+Sugars should be natural sugars such as maple syrup, honey, dates, applesauce, coconut sugar, Xylitol and Stevia which do not spike sugar levels or offset hormones like white sugar does.

 - Chop and prepare all fresh vegetables in advance.
 That way you ‘ll have healthy vegetables to grab quickly when hunger strikes!